Maxie Dunnam

-Maxie D. Dunnam (1934-) is a United Methodist Church minister, evangelist, Bible commentator and writer.
+Maxie D. Dunnam (born 12 August 1934) is a Global Methodist Church minister, evangelist, Bible commentator and writer.
 He is a past president of World Methodist Council.
 He is currently President Emeritus of Asbury Theological Seminary.

 Biography

 Dunnam was born in Deemer, Mississippi (12 Aug.
 1934).
 He was educated at the University of Southern Mississippi and gained a B.Sc. in 1955 then a M.Th. from Emory University in 1958.
 In 1977 he was conferred a D.D. from Asbury Theological Seminary.

 Dunnam's extensive pastoral experience includes church planting, rural churches, and suburban and regional congregations in Mississippi, Georgia, California.

 He created the Upper Room Cursillo that later became the Walk to Emmaus.
 Dunnam is one of the founders and leaders of the Confessing Movement within the United Methodist Church.He became the world editor of The Upper Room Fellowship.

 From 1982 to 1994, he served twelve fruitful years as senior minister of the six-thousand-member Christ United Methodist Church in Memphis, Tennessee.

 He served as president and chancellor of Asbury Theological Seminary in Wilmore, Kentucky, from 1994 through 2004.
 He is currently president Emeritus there.

 He has served as president of the World Methodist Council and is currently on its executive committee.
 He also served as chairman of the Methodist World Evangelism Committee.
 He is a director of the Board of Global Ministries of the United Methodist Church and a member of the executive committee of the Association of Theological Schools.

 He has authored more than forty books, most notably The Workbook of Living Prayer, which sold over one million copies, Alive in Christ, This Is Christianity, and two volumes in The Communicator’s Commentary series.
 He is also well known for his radio series "Perceptions."